 Another source claims " Staffordshire is the home of the Copes, who are most numerous in the district of Stoke - on - Trent.
 In the reign of Charles II., Jonathan Cope, of Rauton Abbey, was High Sheriff for the county.
 The name is also represented in Cheshire and Derbyshire.
 The ancestors of the line of baronets of this name seem to hail originally from Oxfordshire.
 In the 13th century the name was established in Bucks, Beds, London, Suffolk, Norfolk, Lincolnshire."

-Important Dates for the Cowpe family
+Early History of the Cowpe family